dragonfly-science/django-pigeonpost/README.md

 ## About

-Pigeonpost is a tool to make it very easy to send emails as a model is saved.
+Pigeonpost is a tool to make it simple to queue and send emails as a model is saved.
-It is designed for fairly small sites that want to avoid the administrative burden of managing an entire mailing list.

 ## Overview

 To send mail, implementers should

 1. Create a model with a `render_email` method
-2. Have that method return a `django.core.mail.EmailMessage`, according to the implementer's preferred business logic per active user.
+2. Have that method return a `django.core.mail.EmailMessage` or None, according to the implementer's preferred business logic per active user.
 3. Establish a periodic crontab (or equivalent) which calls `python manage.py deploy_pigeons`

 Moderation is explained within Usage, below.

+## Release Notes

+### 0.1.2

+This version supports targetted delivery and allows multiple pigeons per model instance.
+To upgrade from 0.1.1, the appropriate sql patches in pigeonpost/sql-migrations should be applied.

 ## Limitations

-* Pigeonpost will not scale gracefully to many hundreds of active users.
-The implementation iterates through every active user in the database.
-While this is done asyncronously,
 * No effort is made to rate limit messages to your SMTP server.

 ## Installation